 An amount (usually a percentage) that is added to the winning bid (hammer price) to determine the contract selling price which the buyer pays for the property being sold.
 The use of the buyer’s premium is effective because it benefits both the buyers and the sellers.
 Sellers benefit because it helps to defray many of the rising expenses associated with conducting an auction.
 The buyer benefits because without the use of this tool, there may not have been an auction for which they could purchase the unique property being offered.

 Each prospective bidder will be required to register prior to bidding at the auction.
 There is no charge to register for our auctions.
 Our registration staff will issue you a specific number that will represent your account for that auction.
-The auctioneer will call and item sold and call out your bidder number so our staff will know who to invoice that lot too.
-When you are satisfied that your purchases are complete you may check out and pay one invoice with all of your days purchases.
+The auctioneer will call an item sold and call out your bidder number so our staff will know who to invoice that lot too.
+When you are satisfied that your purchases are complete you may check out and pay for all purchases with one invoice.

 This is the comprehensive list of all items in an auction.
 All of our auctions will provide a catalog that will include the lot number and description of each item being offered.
-Unless otherwise announced, Alliance will follow the auction day catalog in numerical order from start to finish.
-Our staff estimates the number of catalogs we will need for each auction, arrive early to make certain you receive a catalog for auction day.
+Unless otherwise announced, Alliance Auctioneers will follow the auction day catalog in numerical order from start to finish.
+Our staff estimates the number of catalogs we will need for each auction, but we encourage you to arrive early to make certain you receive a catalog for auction day.

 Extended or Dynamic Bidding (Online Auctions)